ucnl/diy.github.io/projects/disk_hydrophone/README.md

 If there are serious pouring defects, re-read the instructions for the compound again, perhaps you did something wrong:
 - proportions not respected
 - mixed and degassed too long (not degassed?)
-- temperature regime is not observed
+- temperature conditions are not observed
 - took in a lot of air when pouring into a syringe, etc.

 The hydrophone is flat and shouldn't be too difficult to remove from the mold.
 Just in case, I will mention that we are trying to pull the sprues (not the cable!).

-We cut the sprues with nippers or scissors.
+Cut the sprues with nippers or scissors.
-A thin film formed due to the loose fit of parts of the form is easily torn off by hand.
+A thin film formed due to the loose fit of parts of the mold is easily torn off by hand.

 | ![assembling_step](59.jpeg) |
 | :---: |
 | fig. 28 - A new batch of spacers for the next hydrophone |

-We don’t throw away the resulting spacers - they will go to the next hydrophone!
+Don’t throw away the spacers - they will go to the next hydrophone!

 So, if everything worked out as planned, then let's check our hydrophone.
 The most convenient way to do this is to use an oscilloscope: